 COVID-19 has rearranged many business priorities, and digital marketing is no exception.
 Fewer businesses are investing in video marketing during the age of remote work.

-About 1 of every 5 small businesses (19%) plans on reducing spending on video marketing in 2021.
+About 1 of every 5 small businesses (19%) planned on reducing spending on video marketing in 2021.

 Experts suggest that 3 factors are reducing the amount of money small businesses spend on video marketing: